LCBO Internship | Winter 2023

 Conversations with Stakeholders

-Following discussions with stakeholders, the team decided to develop a kiosk that functions as an in-store ordering system.
+Following discussions with stakeholders, we decided to develop a kiosk that functions as an in-store ordering system.

 The goal was to create a user-friendly interface that would allow customers to easily browse, select, and request products, streamlining the shopping experience while reducing theft opportunities.
 The goal was to create a user-friendly interface that would allow customers to easily browse, select, and request products, streamlining the shopping experience while reducing theft opportunities.